gionag/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 base64 -d omcid_patch.base64 > omcid.bspatch
 bspatch <your_original_omcid> omcid omcid.bspatch
 ```
-(if you don't have bspatch installed, most distributions includes it in bsdiff package)
+{% include alert.html content="if you don't have bspatch installed, most distributions includes it in bsdiff package" alert="Info" icon="svg-info" color="blue" %}

 After patching the resulting patched `omcid` should have an md5 checksum of `525139425009c4138e92766645dad7d0`.
 If that also checks, go on making a backup copy of your original `omcid` on the stick.